jonathanwiesel/slackus/README.md

 It's possible to check for comments on multiple forums simultaneously.
 To do so, enter their shortnames as a comma seperated list, for example `cats,stuff`.

+It's possible to post to multiple Slack webhooks simultaneously.
+To do so enter their webhook URLS as a comma seperated list.

 Your Disqus API key, secret and access token can be found by creating an application on https://disqus.com/api/applications/.